 After the 1998 season, the Boston Red Sox actually made Bernie Williams a six year offer for $90 million – with a seventh year option on the table.
 Keep in mind, Mike Piazza signed a seven year $91 million deal with the Mets not long before that, at the time, the largest contract in baseball history.
 Arguably, that one worked out pretty well…

 The great news for the Yankees is that they decided to offer a seven-year deal worth $87.5 million, which he accepted.
 The even better news is that the Yankees would’ve instead signed Albert Belle… and we all know where his career went after that.
-Unfortunately for the Red Sox, they not only lost Mo Vaughn to the Angels, but they essentially replaced Vaughn with Jose Offerman (who actually was quite good in 1999, believe it or not).
+Unfortunately for the Red Sox, they not only lost Mo Vaughn to the Angels, but they essentially replaced Vaughn with Jose Offerman (who at least was quite good in 1999).

 There’s a non zero chance that had Bernie gone to Boston, the Sox may have won both the 1999 and 2000 World Series.
 In retrospect, the Yankees should consider themselves very fortunate that Bernie returned to the only organization he’d ever known.
 They likely would have won in 2003 and 2004, as well.
 (No one was beating Schilling and Randy Johnson in 2001.)